thoughtbot/trail-map/README.md

 ![thoughtbot](http://thoughtbot.com/logo.png)

-Trail Map is maintained by [thoughtbot, inc](http://thoughtbot.com/community) The names and logos for thoughtbot are trademarks of thoughtbot, inc.
+Trail Map works alongside [Upcase by thoughtbot](https://thoughtbot.com/upcase/join) The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 Thank you, [contributors](/graphs/contributors)!